Tariq Abdul-Wahad

 Tariq Abdul-Wahad (born Olivier Michael Saint-Jean; November 3, 1974) is a French basketball coach and former player.
-As Olivier Saint-Jean, he played college basketball at Michigan and San Jose State.
+As Olivier Saint-Jean, he played college basketball for the Michigan Wolverines and San Jose State Spartans.
 In 1997, the Sacramento Kings selected Saint-Jean in the first round of the NBA draft as the 11th overall pick, and Saint-Jean converted to Islam and changed his name to Tariq Abdul-Wahad.
 From 1997 to 2003, Abdul-Wahad played in the NBA for the Kings, Orlando Magic, Denver Nuggets, and Dallas Mavericks.
 He was the first player to be raised in France and play in the NBA.

 Early life and college years

 Olivier Saint-Jean was born in Maisons-Alfort near Paris.
 His mother George Goudet was a professional basketball player.
-His father Quinis Brower was a former Hofstra University and pro basketball player who was drafted by the ABA's New York Nets before a professional career in France, playing with the club team Limoges.
+His step-father Quinis Brower was a former Hofstra University and pro basketball player who was drafted by the ABA's New York Nets before a professional career in France, playing with the club team Limoges.

 After graduating from Lycee Aristide Briand in 1993, Abdul-Wahad first played college basketball for two years at Michigan and transferred to San Jose State in 1995.
-Abdul-Wahad was part of the San Jose State team that won the 1996 Big West Conference men's basketball tournament and made the NCAA tournament despite a 13-16 record.
+Abdul-Wahad was part of the San Jose State team that won the 1996 Big West Conference men's basketball tournament and made the NCAA Tournament despite a 13–16 record.

-His No. 3 jersey was retired by San Jose State in 2002, however the banner hanging in the Event Center Arena refers to him as Olivier Saint-Jean, the name he used while in college.
+Then as a senior with SJSU, Abdul-Wahad ranked as the seventh-leading scorer in the country, averaging 23.8 points.
+His No. 3 jersey was retired by San Jose State in 2002; however, the banner hanging in the Event Center Arena refers to him as Olivier Saint-Jean, the name he used while in college.
 He changed his name to Tariq Abdul-Wahad after converting to Islam in 1997.